1987 Pittsburgh Pirates

 History, Comments, Contributions

-The 1987 Pirates season represented a vast improvement over the prior year's campaign.
-After losing 98 games in Jim Leyland's first year as a manager, the club opted for a youth movement in 1987.
+The 1987 Pittsburgh Pirates season represented a vast improvement over the prior year's campaign.
+After losing 98 games in Jim Leyland's first year as a manager in 1986, the club opted for a youth movement in 1987.
 In the off-season, they had traded veterans Rick Rhoden, Cecilio Guante and Pat Clements to the New York Yankees for prospects Doug Drabek, Brian Fisher, and Logan Easley.
-On April 1, GM Syd Thrift pulled off his most successful trade, sending popular and talented catcher Tony Pena to the St. Louis Cardinals for three more prospects, Andy Van Slyke, Mike LaValliere and Jose Lind.
-All three became regular members of the lineup within a year, while Drabek and Fisher joined the rotation.
+On April 1st, GM Syd Thrift pulled off his most successful trade, sending popular and talented catcher Tony Pena to the St. Louis Cardinals for three more prospects, Andy Van Slyke, Mike LaValliere and Jose Lind.
+All three became regular members of the lineup within a year, while Drabek and Fisher joined the starting rotation.
 That added to a team that already featured youngsters Bobby Bonilla, Barry Bonds, John Smiley and Bob Kipper.